 When I was a kid, the general rule for outdoor play was, “come home when the streetlights come on.”
 Being in a safe space when it gets dark is always an absolute priority, but the sun going down doesn’t have to mean that outdoor fun needs to end.
-There are many games and adventures to keep your kids (and yourself) active and having fun well after the streetlights have come on.
+There are many games that pay real money and adventures to keep your kids (and yourself) active and having fun well after the streetlights have come on.

 Play in a backyard, a front yard, a schoolyard, a park, a field, or anywhere there is lots of space for movement.
 You’ll want to be a safe distance from roads and parking lots, and ensure that the playing space is free of any tripping hazards and that everyone knows the boundaries for play.